 Pastor Stephen Baker preaches through books of the Bible in an expository, verse-by-verse style.
-We believe that expository preaching is best for Christian growth because it allows the Holy Spirit to change believers over time into the image of Christ through understanding and obedience to His word.
+We believe that expository preaching is best for Christian growth because it allows the Holy Spirit to change believers over time into what Christ wants them to be, through understanding and obedience to His word.
 As each verse of the Bible is explained in its original context and meaning, it can be understood by the listener and applied to real life situations in our modern world.

 IN ORDER TO HAVE FELLOWSHIP WITH GOD, we must read and study the Word of God.
 Psalm 119:11 says, “Thy word have I hid in mine heart, that I might not sin against thee.”
 Sin prevents us from having fellowship with God but memorizing the Bible will keep us from sin.
 This clears the way for a close fellowship with the Lord Jesus Christ.
 Also, all of the Christian life is lived by faith and the Bible will strengthen our faith in God.
 Romans 10:17 says, “So then faith cometh by hearing, and hearing by the word of God.”

 Every day, we should set aside a time to read God’s Word.
 The following are some simple rules of Bible study.
 If you will apply them, they will be a blessing to you.

 1. Don’t Just Read The Bible, Obey It!

 We don’t just need to fill our heads with knowledge.
 That’s not the purpose of Bible study.
 We need to obey the Word of God.
 When God commands us to do something, we need to do it.
 When God makes a promise, we need to claim it.
 When God says that a certain thing is sin, we need to avoid it.
 The Bible says, “But be ye doers of the word, and not hearers only, deceiving your own selves.”
 (James 1:22)

 2. Pray For The Fullness Of The Holy Spirit.